nhalford/pong/README.md

 # Pong

-Pong built in Haskell using [Reactive Banana](https://wiki.haskell.org/Reactive-banana) for FRP and [wxHaskell](https://wiki.haskell.org/WxHaskell) for GUI.
+Pong built in Haskell using [Reactive-banana](https://wiki.haskell.org/Reactive-banana) for FRP and [wxHaskell](https://wiki.haskell.org/WxHaskell) for GUI.

 This is currently a work in progress but will include code for training a neural network to